On August 2, 2018, Apple became the first American company to cross the $1 trillion threshold in market value.

 Intel was the king of semiconductors.
 Its stock soared more than 3,500% in the 1990s.

 Applied Materials made the equipment that made all of those semiconductors.
 Its return in the 1990s?
 More than 6,150%.

 Then there was Cisco, the king of communications and networking equipment.
 The stock surged from under $1 per share in the early ’90s to $43 by the end of the decade – life-changing returns of nearly 34,000%.
-(The stock took off so much in the late 1990s that on the chart below, the higher prices on the Y axis are mushed together.)

 I’m telling you this because we are now on the verge of a new revolution that will not only make communications faster but also enable the next generation of technological innovations across the world.